 To produce sweeteners, food processing enzymes (aka industrial enzymes or enzyme preparations) are manufactured via sophisticated fermentation processes carried out in large (150.000 L) contained vats.
 Temperature, nutrients, air supply, and strict rules of hygiene are controlled.
 Once fermentation is completed, the microorganisms are destroyed, and the enzymes are isolated for commercial use.
 Techniques of genetic engineering may be used.
 Read about it here and here.

-Enzymes used for sweetener production are processing aids and are not present in the final product, which means they are generally used during processing and then inactivated or removed from the sweetener.
-Find here the enzymes approved by the FDA as food additives and those that have a 'generally recognized as safe' (GRAS) status affirmed by the FDA.
-Those with self-affirmed GRAS status are not listed.
+Enzymes used for sweetener production are processing aids.
+They are not present in the final product, which means they are generally used during processing and then inactivated or removed from the sweetener.

 NATURAL vs ARTIFICIAL